crooruhe/tictactoe/README.md

-# tictactoe
+# console-tictactoe
+> `npm i console-tictactoe`

 Tic-tac-toe game written in Typescript.
-This game is designed to be a composable for Vue.

-After including this into your component/root component:
+After including this into your index.html/index.js or something similar:

 ```
 import { tictactoe } from '@/composables/tictactoe.ts'